 I have been a student of yoga and mindfulness sporadically since my 20s.
 Although my interest endured over many years, the long stretches of time in between bursts of enthusiasm indicate that my ability to build a disciplined practice was somewhat less robust – though perhaps understandable given a crazy demanding professional life!
 I therefore understand from my own experience how challenging it can be to build in a regular yoga routine while managing work and family commitments, regardless of passion, interest or need.

-In the mid-90s, I took up mindfulness meditation more actively, participating in several Vipasana weekend retreats that gave me a better foundation to support my home practice.
+In the mid-90s, I took up mindfulness meditation more actively, participating in several Vipasana meditation weekend retreats that gave me a better foundation to support my home practice.
 Though my “sitting in stillness” continued to be somewhat sporadic, I came to understand that “mindfulness” wasn’t just something you did on the mat, but something you could bring into your everyday existence, moment to moment.

 I began yoga teacher training in 2009 to complement CycleFit classes that I instructed at the University of Toronto Scarborough, then taught brief yoga stretching routines following cycling classes for a few years.
 During the decade from 2010 to present, I engaged more actively in mindfulness and yoga, both professionally and personally.

-I supported the creation and delivery of a strengths-based resilience program for young adults that incorporates mindfulness.
-I also completed through the School of Social Work at the University of Toronto a 6-course Certificate in Foundations of Applied Mindfulness Meditation.
-I’m currently working on the next level of this certification program.
-For the last 2 years since taking early retirement from the university, I’ve had an active yoga practice.
-I’m also nearing the end of a 200-hour classical yoga teacher training certification.
+Professionally, I have many years’ experience in business consulting as well as teaching and coaching individuals on their education and career decisions.
 Among other educational pursuits, I completed a Master of Education (2012) at the University of Toronto to improve my ability to counsel and coach clients as well as develop quality educational programming.
 As a result, the strengths I bring to my yoga teaching are first and foremost from the perspective of an educator and coach.
 This means that I take my lead from clients who set personal learning goals and clarify their unique coaching needs.
-I then work with them in partnership to achieve their goals and meet their needs.
+I then work with them in partnership to make their goals a priority and take action on them.

-- Certificate in Foundations of Applied Mindfulness Meditation, School of Social Work/Continuing Education, University of Toronto
+- Certificate in Foundations of Applied Mindfulness Meditation, School of Social Work/Continuing Education, University of Toronto (2018)

 - Master in Education, Career & Work Counselling focus, University of Toronto’s Ontario Institute for Studies in Education (OISE)